na-na-hi/renget/archive/tmd2many_characters_espurr.md

 ------ | ------ | :----:
 Accessory | Leaf Bag | A satchel woven with grass tufts and reeds, covered in leaves to protect the Items kept inside.
 Accessory | Leaf Pouch | A small pouch weaved with grass tufts and leaves, made to contain small objects and grains.
+Material | Rope | Three feet of rope, thick enough to be a useful material.
 Key Item | None | None

 ***